natgo/wt-wiki-scraper/wikitext-transpiled/ground/R.35%20(SA38).md

 <!-- ''In the description, the first part should be about the history of the creation and combat usage of the vehicle, as well as its key features.
 In the second part, tell the reader about the ground vehicle in the game.
 Insert a screenshot of the vehicle, so that if the novice player does not remember the vehicle by name, he will immediately understand what kind of vehicle the article is talking about.'' -->
 The '''{{Specs|name}}''' (also known as the '''{{Specs|pseudonym}}''') is a rank {{Specs|rank}} French light tank {{Battle-rating}}.
 It was introduced in [[Update 1.75 "La Résistance"]] as the R.39 and was subsequently renamed R.35 (SA38) in [[Update 1.89 "Imperial Navy"]].

-Although it is a light tank, the R.35 feels pretty cumbersome in every way: poor mobility, slow traverse speed and long reload time.
-It actually feels more like an heavy tank without the benefits of heavy armour.
-This tank's design is very similar to other French rank I light tanks.
-Hence, players should already be used to their shortcomings.
+The R.35 is in many ways similar to the other light tanks in the lower French tech tree; mobility is exchanged for thicker armour.
+It also has the other well-known features like a one-man turret and a decent gun with poor post-penetration damage.
+The reload time is longer than that of most tanks at its rank, but this is usually overcome by its low silhouette and thick side armour.
+It shares many of its shortcomings with other French tanks of rank I, so players should already be used to the playstyle.
+It is overall a decent vehicle, with very potent armour and a sluggish top speed.

 == General info ==
 === Survivability and armour ===
 {{Specs-Tank-Armour}}
 <!-- ''Describe armour protection.
 Note the most well protected and key weak areas.
 Appreciate the layout of modules as well as the number and location of crew members.
 Is the level of armour protection sufficient, is the placement of modules helpful for survival in combat?
 If necessary use a visual template to indicate the most secure and weak zones of the armour.'' -->
 With good armour thickness and surprising hull angles, this tank can take some beating at a distance, provided you do not get a lucky shot in the turret ring or that you face a heavy-hitting gun.
-This should get you into effective combat ranges (500 - m) in relative safety.
-The most obvious weakspot is its turret flat left side, which is only 45 mm thick and badly angled, this makes hull-down position ineffective.
+This should get you into effective combat ranges (500- m) in relative safety.
+The most obvious weak spot is its turret flat left side, which is only 45 mm thick and badly angled, this makes hull-down position ineffective.

 With its heavy side armour, one should use angles at its advantages and angle it at about 35° while facing opponents.
 Such an angling gives about 60 mm of effective thickness for 80% of the exposed area.